LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: Experiments

 \section{Experiments}

-To evaluate the performance of \gls{methodname} in the context of low-latency targeting of internal structures within highly deformable objects, we conduct a series of experiments designed to assess various aspects of the system.
-This includes inference speed, prediction accuracy, uncertainty estimation, explainability, robot calibration, and real-world autonomous puncturing.
-The centroid error metric measures the error between the predicted and ground truth centroid of a \gls{roi}.
+To evaluate the performance of \gls{methodname} in the context of low-latency targeting of internal structures within \highly deformable objects, we conduct a series of experiments designed to assess various aspects of the system.
+This includes inference speed, prediction accuracy, uncertainty estimation, explainability, robot calibration, a baseline comparison, and real-world autonomous puncturing.
+The centroid error metric measures the error between the predicted and ground truth centroid of an \gls{roi}.
+All time measurements were performed using a single Nvidia RTX 4090 (Nvidia, United States). \gls{methodname} was trained according to \Cref{sec:methods_reconstruction} using the prior 3D surface models, containing the \glspl{roi}, of each phantom.
+The hyperparameters were chosen according to \Cref{tab:hyper} unless stated otherwise.